 Q. How do I install this?

 A. Simply remove the jack end cap by turning counter-clockwise and replace it with the Acousti-Lok strap lock adapter.
 Spin clockwise until the Acousti-Lok is snug tight.
 Like the picture on the front of the package, the strap button should be aimed upward or angled slightly back toward your body when the guitar is in playing position.
 If Acousti-Lok does not spin snug tight to the recommended position it’s ok to apply a little force to spin it further.
 If the jack feels too tight to spin without applying excessive force, it will be necessary to loosen and reposition the jack.
-To insure a successful installation, make sure the jack is tightened securely to the guitar before installing Acousti-Lok.
+To ensure a successful installation, make sure the jack is tightened securely to the guitar before installing Acousti-Lok.
 Acousti-Lok was not designed to be used on recessed or flush mount jacks.
 See 3 step photo in photo gallery on main page for this item for more details.

 Q. How do I tell if I have a Metric or Standard Output Jack?